CounterpartyXCP/indexd-server/README.md

 ## Troubleshooting

 Edit `.env`, set debug options and restart indexd.
 For example, to debug problems related to data synchronization with the blockchain service, add `blockchain` category to `DEBUG` options.
+Use `*` to output all debugging information (zmq, express, mempool, etc.).

 ## License